 This is a paperback copy of the book, The Little Prince

-Available from Barnes and Noble.
+Available from Amazon.
 Just click on the picture or on the blue highlighted book title, The Little Prince.

 Read this book aloud to your children and you can both enjoy the story.
 Some stories are timeless, and I believe this is one of them.
 CCL (Cantankerous Cat Lady) says, ” I did not read this book until I was an adult, and I really liked it, so it must be good for all ages.”